mmungekar/VoogaSalad/README.md

 ### Any extra features included in the project

+* Chat between two computers
+* Simultaneous editing of a game between two computers
+* Tutorials for making a game

 ### Impressions of the assignment to help improve it in the future

+The project was a good culmination for that class because it provided ample opportunity to apply the design concepts we learned during the course.
+The size of the teams was also a useful experience because it requires that everyone rely on each other because no one person can take over the entire assignment.
+It could improve the project to meet with our TAs more often to show off our project and get advice because although Piazza is useful for answering questions, it doesn't provide the same help that having someone outside of the team look at the project.
+Going off of that idea, the user testing was a great tool and experience because it truly demonstrates the areas of the project that need improvement or clarification to allow someone who has not worked on the project to actually use it.